11 Ways to Prevent Lead Poisoning:

-- If your home or apartment was built before 1978, have everyone — children and adults — tested for lead poisoning.
+1. If your home or apartment was built before 1978, have everyone — children and adults — tested for lead poisoning.
 It’s a simple blood test.
-Do not let your doctor talk you out of the test.
+Find out if your children have already been tested by their pediatrician.

-- From a total house renovation to a small painting job, you owe it to your family, yourself, your neighbors and your pets to have your pre-1978 built home tested for lead.
+2. From a total house renovation to a small painting job, you owe it to your family, yourself, your neighbors and your pets to have your pre-1978 built home tested for lead.
 The EPA recommends homeowners hire a state-licensed testing company— one that does not work for the contractor — to test dust samples from floors and window sills.
-Find out what a lead inspection entails.

-- If tradespeople tell you they are not EPA-certified in RRP and that there is nothing to worry about, do not hire them.
-Also, remind them that if caught, they face stiff fines of $32,000 and possible jail time.
+4. If tradespeople tell you they are not EPA-certified in RRP and that there is nothing to worry about, do not hire them.
+They could be putting your health in jeopardy.
+And, if caught, they face stiff fines and possible jail time.

-- Do-It-Yourselfers (DIYers): Read the RRP rule for lead safe work practices to keep yourself, your loved ones, and your neighbors safe from the harmful effects of lead dust poisoning.
+6. Do-It-Yourselfers (DIYers): Read the DIY RRP rule for lead safe work practices to keep yourself, your loved ones, and your neighbors safe from the harmful effects of lead poisoning.

-- Test your water annually.
-Lead can be found in public water supplies, private wells, pipes and plumbing fixtures.
+8. Test your water annually.
+Lead can be found in public water supplies, private wells, pipes, and plumbing fixtures.

-- If you see neighbors tackling DIY projects that disturb lead paint, ask if they are aware of the RRP rule and if they are taking proper precautions.
+9. If you see neighbors tackling DIY projects that disturb lead paint, ask if they are aware of the RRP rule and if they are taking proper precautions.
+This is especially important in urban areas, where we can’t necessarily see what our neighbors are doing.
 If they are not and don’t stop working, you can report them to the local EPA office.

-- Stay informed.
-Check out the latest news about lead dust and other environmental hazards in our blog.
+10. Stay informed.
+Check out the latest news about lead, mold, asbestos, and other environmental hazards in our blog.

 Advice for DIYers